Kuuuube/Chatter_Generator/README.md

 ## Disclaimer:

-### This plugin has the potential to trip anticheats in some games when using high **Chatter Intensity**.
-I am not responsible for any consequences you may face from the use of this plugin.
+**Chatter Generator has the potential to trip anticheats in some games when using high Chatter Intensity.
+I am not responsible for any consequences you may face from the use of this plugin.**

-Responsible use of the plugin to add moderate amounts of chatter, shake, or noise is unlikely to cause issues.
+Responsible use of Chatter Generator to add moderate amounts of chatter, shake, or noise is unlikely to cause issues.

 <br>